Dedusobek Bebi: Family

 He was the son of "steward" Sobekhotep and born to Hapyu.
 His brother was Nebankh who was "king's acquaintance" under Neferhotep I and high steward under Sobekhotep IV.

 Wife and Children

 His wife was Lady of the House, Duatnefret.
 He was the father of queen Nubkhaes who was married to an unnamed king.
 She may have been buried along with king Sobekemsaf II.
 An important son was "Reporter of Thebes", Sobekemsaf.
 Another important son of Dedusobek Bebi was the "royal sealer" and "scribe of the personal scribe of the royal board" Nebsumenu.

 Attestations

-The name Dedusobek-Bebi may also appear in literature as Sobekdedu-Bebi.
+The name Dedusobek-Bebi (PD765) may also appear in literature as Sobekdedu-Bebi.

 Dedusobek is known from several sources.

 [1] At Thebes, a statue of Sobekemsaf mentions "the Great One of the Tens of Upper Egypt, Dedusobek Bebi" as his father.

 [2] A fragmentary base of a statue of unknown provenance mentions "the Great One of the Tens of Upper Egypt, Dedusobek Bebi, true of [voice]".

-[3] He is attested as the Great Scribe of the Vizier.
+[3] Stele of Bebi (Louvre 88): He is attested as the Great Scribe of the Vizier.